-Ensure proper disposal of waste, ex: used rags, used oil, empty containers, general trash, dependent on plant policy Maintain every site with well-equipped spill response kits, included in some heavy equipment Conduct Quarterly Internal Environmental Field Assessments at each sight Every project must have an approved work package that contains an environmental checklist that is approved by sight Environmental Health &amp; Safety consultant.
+Ensure proper disposal of waste, ex: used rags, used oil, empty containers, general trash, dependent on plant policy Maintain every site with well-equipped spill response kits, included in some heavy equipment Conduct Quarterly Internal Environmental Field Assessments at each sight Every project must have an approved work package that contains an environmental checklist that is approved by sight Environmental Health & Safety consultant.
 When refueling, vehicle is positioned as close to pump as possible to prevent drips, and overfilling of tank.
-Hose and nozzle are held in a vertical position to prevent spillage Construction Site Protection Methods Sediment basin for runoff - used to trap sediments and temporarily detain runoff on larger construction sites Storm drain protection device Check dam to help slow down silt flow Silt fencing to reduce sediment movement Storm Water Pollution Prevention (SWPP) Pollution Control Strategies Minimize storm water contact with disturbed soils at the construction site Protect disturbed soil areas from erosion Minimize sediment in storm water before discharge Prevent storm water contact with other pollutants Construction sites also may be required to have a storm water permit, depending on size of land disturbance (&gt;1 acre) Every site has a Spill Prevention and Control Countermeasures (SPCC) Plan and requires training.
-Several hundred pieces of equipment often managed at the same time on power generation properties.
+Hose and nozzle are held in a vertical position to prevent spillage Construction Site Protection Methods Sediment basin for runoff - used to trap sediments and temporarily detain runoff on larger construction sites Storm drain protection device Check dam to help slow down silt flow Silt fencing to reduce sediment movement Storm Water Pollution Prevention (SWPP) Pollution Control Strategies Minimize storm water contact with disturbed soils at the construction site Protect disturbed soil areas from erosion Minimize sediment in storm water before discharge Prevent storm water contact with other pollutants Construction sites also may be required to have a storm water Construction sites also may be required to have a storm water normit depending on size of lend disturbance (>1 core) permit, depending on size of land disturbance (>1 acre) Dian and requires training.
+Several hundred nicess of equipment often managed at the same time on power generation properties.
 Goal is to minimize fuel and chemical use SSPC4 Woody vegetation burn piles associated with transmission construction will be placed in the center of newly established ROWs to minimize wash into any nearby undocumented caves that might be on adjacent private property and thus outside the scope of field survey for confirmation.
 Brush piles will be burned a minimum of 0.25 miles from documented caves and otherwise in the center of newly established ROW when proximity to caves on private land is unknown.
 SSPC5 Section 26a permits and contracts associated with solar projects, economic development projects or land use projects include standards and conditions that include standard BMPs for sediment and contaminants as well as measures to avoid or minimize impacts to sensitive species or other resources consistent with applicable laws and Executive Orders.
-SSPC6 Herbicide use will be avoided within 200 ft of portals associated with caves, cave collapse areas, mines and sinkholes that are capable of supporting cave-associated species.
-Herbicides are not applied to surface water or wetlands unless specifically labeled for aquatic use.
-Filter and buffer strips will conform at least to federal and state regulations and any label requirements.
-SSPC7 Clearing of vegetation within a 200-ft radius of documented caves will be limited to that conducted by hand or small machinery clearing only (e.g., chainsaws, bush-hog, mowers).
-This will protect potential recharge areas of cave streams and other karst features that are connected hydrologically to caves.
-L1 L2 Direct temporary lighting away from suitable habitat during the active season.
-Evaluate the use of outdoor lighting during the active season and seek to minimize light pollution when installing new or replacing existing permanent lights by angling lights downward or via other light minimization measures (e.g., dimming, directed lighting, motion-sensitive lighting).
-18-4 n (02/2018), which includes gray hat (listed in 1976).
-Indiana hat (listed in 1967), northern
+SSPC6 Herbicide use will be avoided within 200 ft of portals associated with caves, cave collapse areas, mines and sinkholes that are capable of supporting cave- associated species.
+Herbicides are not applied to surface water or wetlands Unless specifically labeled for aqualic use.
+Filler and buller strips will conform at SSPC7 Clearing of vegetation within a 200 ft radius of documented caves will be limited to that conducted by hand or small machinery clearing only (e.g., chainsaws bush-hog mowers) This will protect potential recharge areas of cave streams and other karst features that are connected hydrologically to caves L1 Direct temporary lighting away from suitable habitat during the active season.
+L2 Evaluate the use of outdoor lighting during the active season and seek to minimize light pollution when installing new or replacing existing permanent lights by angling lights downward or via other light minimization measures (e.g., dimming, directed lighting, motion-sensitive lighting).

-&lt;sup>1Bats addressed in consultation (02/2018), which includes gray bat (listed in 1976), Indiana bat (listed in 1967), northern long-eared bat (listed in 2015), and Virginia big-eared bat (listed in 1979).
+1Bats addressed in consultation (02/2018), which includes gray bat (listed in 1976), Indiana bat (listed in 1967), northern long-eared bat (listed in 2015), and Virginia big-eared bat (listed in 1979).